 This is where SEO competitor analysis comes in handy.
 By knowing what is working for your competitors, you can determine what you need to do to improve your rankings.
 It eliminates the need for making your own mistakes and learning from them.
 Consequently, you save a lot of time and resources.

-For instance, instead of selecting your target keywords, you can opt for a thorough competitor keyword analysis.
-This can give you access to a treasure trove of high ROI keywords that are already bringing your competitors success.
+For instance, instead of selecting your target keywords, you can opt for thorough competitive keyword analysis.
+This type of keyword research can give you access to a treasure trove of high ROI keywords that are already bringing your competitors success.
 Targeting these keywords is likely to yield far better results.